ATPE News Magazine

 Learn how civics education stakeholders in Texas are working to ensure students become participatory citizens.

-In a special Members Speak column, ATPE member Scoie Green, a professional communications educator, explains how her colleagues can examine the trauma of racial injustice and its effects on students and their school experiences.
+In a special Members Speak column, ATPE member Scoie Green, a professional communications educator, explains how her colleagues can examine the trauma of racial injustice and its effects on students a

 Special Section